chakch/sam-handson/README.md

 ## Second Step : Prepare the weapon

-Now you can checkout the projet and start coding :cloud:
+Checkout the projet and start coding :cloud:

 - In the audio-transcoder folder, you have to run `npm i` to install the function depencencies
 - In the audio-rss-reader folder, you have to run `npm i` to install the function depencencies